 It can be.

-Candidates love the Applied Method because it’s backed by research.
+Candidates love our hiring platform because it uses proven methods backed by research.

 And yes, we even have research to back up that statement.

 Let’s cut through the buzzwords to what “data-backed hiring” really means: letting science choose the best candidate for your open positions.

 3 Biggest Assets to Making The Right Hiring Decisions